 I used to teach a class and advocated checking email only twice a day.

 No, that isn’t it.
 I tried that.
 It didn’t work.
 It does not work.
-My favorite advice about productivity, “Tips and Tools,” is whichever one works for you.
-Some people can jump into something crucial first thing in the morning, and some people can’t.
+My favorite advice about productivity, “Tips and Tools,” is whichever works for you.
+Some people can jump into something crucial first thing in the morning, and others can’t.
 They have jobs in which they need to be responsive.
 So, it’s not practical to have hard and fast rules.

 Yeah.
 I find that, and I just realized what time it is; as I was about to say this, I discovered that I’m partially brain dead in the afternoon.
 So, I tend to do activities in the afternoon that don’t require any free thought, like apparently doing interviews.

 Yes.
-So you discover that for yourself, right?
+So you discover that for yourself, suitable?

 Yes.
 I need to bring this stuff in the afternoon.
 I can get things ticked off my to-do list that is sort of manual or rote.
 But I’m not going to be creative in the afternoon.